 Bright Nights at Stanley Park

 Welcoming over 200,000 visitors annually, the Stanley Park Railway is one of the popular Christmas activities in Vancouver with locals and tourists alike.
-Bright Nights and Stanley Park Holiday train is back for the 2022 holiday season in Vancouver
+Bright Nights and Stanley Park Holiday train is back for the 2023 holiday season in Vancouver

 The 20 gauge, 2 km track winds through the forest over ground cleared by Typhoon Freda, the most devastating storm in Vancouver history which blew through in 1962.

 Passengers can get a close-up look at a vintage engine and a quick photo before boarding for the 15-minute ride.
+Even if you cannot get tickets for the train ride, you can walk around the park and enjoy the lights.

 The jewel of the Stanley Park Railway’s collection of old locomotives is a locally-built replica of Canadian Pacific Railway Engine #374, famous for pulling Canada’s first transcontinental passenger train into Vancouver in the late 1880s.